-Holly Peters has been announced as this year’s winner of the Mayflower 400 Plymouth Young City Laureate award.
+Holly Peters was announced as the winner of the Mayflower 400 Plymouth Young City Laureate award for 2019.

-The 19-year-old, a second-year student studying English Literature with Publishing, will be presented with her first commission as Young City Laureate and receive her prize at a reception given by the Lord Mayor, Cllr Richard Ball, on 13 November.
+The 19-year-old, a second-year student studying English Literature with Publishing, was presented with her first commission as Young City Laureate and received her prize at a reception given by the Lord Mayor, Cllr Richard Ball, on 13 November.

 The Mayflower 400 Plymouth Young City Laureate competition is run in partnership with Literature Works and Plymouth City Council.
 It is open for any young person between 14 and 19 who lives, works or goes to school or college in Plymouth.